 I always make homemade curd to make dahi vada and I can assure you it makes a lot of difference.

-- After whisking the yogurt transfer it to the serving bowl.
+- After whisking the yogurt transfer it to a large serving bowl.

 - Pouring chutney: Bring the chutney to a slightly pouring consistency by adding water as needed.
 Pour them over the dahi vadas.